nftools/nf-themes/README.md

 # nf-themes
-Change VisualFoxpro colors , pick any color, see changes in real time
+Change VisualFoxpro colors ( pick any color! ) & see changes in real time